kumarivb/gifTastic/README.md

 A Giphy API app.

 ### New Skills
-* Call the Giphy API
+* Call the Giphy API and parameters
+* API key

 ### Technologies
 * Ajax